 Capsulitis is an inflammatory condition that affects the outer lining of the joint called the joint capsule.
 Capsulitis can occur at any joint in the human body.
 In the foot, capsulitis is commonly found in the forefoot beneath the ball-of-the-foot.
-The most common site that capsulitis occurs is beneath the second metatarsal head.
+The most common site where capsulitis occurs is beneath the second metatarsal head.
 Capsulitis of the forefoot is caused by excessive mechanical load being applied to the forefoot.
 Capsulitis is found equally in men and women.
-Capsulitis is most common in ages 30-60 years of age.
+Capsulitis is most common in ages 30-60 years.

 The joint capsule is the envelope that surrounds the joint.
 The inner lining of the capsule is called synovium.
 The synovium produces synovial fluid, the fluid that lubricates the joint.
 Capsulitis is an inflammatory condition of the synovium.

 In this picture (right), the plantar aspect of each of the metatarsal heads is marked and numbered.
 The red area adjacent to the second metatarsal head is the most common area where capsulitis occurs in the forefoot.